 “Downtime is the time from the first equipment breakdown to full running production.
 Clearly any time production is not producing quality product profits are being lost.
 That alone is good reason to address the issues that cause downtime and it’s not difficult to do.
 Simply exposing downtime when it occurs is a great start.” – Vorne Industries

 Review the following five tips to help prevent any unnecessary downtime wherever possible.

 Tip #1 – Visualize Your Downtime

 When a machine goes down, it should be immediately apparent to as many people as possible within the facility.
 The more people who are aware of the issue, the more likely someone will know how to fix it.

 Setting up a system of notifications that will alert people to system problems is a great way to quickly get the right people working on the problem.
 Depending upon which machine is experiencing issues, you may be able to have the machine automatically send out a broadcast email to the management and maintenance team.
-Or you may want to install an LED Andon light (such as the ones found here).
+Or you may want to install an LED Andon light.
 Andon lights are a great communication tool that can help reduce downtime and communicate quickly throughout an entire facility.
 Click HERE for more information on Andon lights.

 In addition to letting people know about the problem, the people at the machine should know exactly what to do to fix issues, and what they should do if they can’t.
 For example, if a part gets stuck in a machine, they will know to follow an escalation process similar to this:

 Power down the machine, and try to remove the part manually.